MagicConchCpp/Nutanix-Python-SDK/README.rst

 Changes
 =========
+The originally released ntnx.api.client.ApiClient class has been deprecated and can be easily replaced with ntnx.api.client.PrismApi.
-See the project change log section in the documentation at https://nutanix-api-library.readthedocs.io/en/latest/changelog.html
+See the project change log section within the documentation at https://nutanix-api-library.readthedocs.io/en/latest/changelog.html

 Files
 =====